multifreded/hv20/day24/README.md

 | 0x2c | sendto	| sys_sendto  | net/socket.c   |
 | 0x3c | exit   | sys_exit    | kernel/exit.c  |

-The second syscall was accompanied by the value `0x2a00a8c035000002`.
-With a bit of imagination you can see the target ip address and port number of the attack response DNS request packet:
+The second syscall is accompanied by the value `0x2a00a8c035000002`.
+With a bit of imagination you can see the target IP address and port number of the attack response in the DNS request packet …

 `0xc0` = `192`, `0xa8` = `168`, `0x00` = `0`, `0x2a` = `42` and `0x35` = `55`

 => IP _192.168.0.42_ with port _55_.

-It was simply assumed that the _some data_ from above was the encrypted flag.
+It is simply assumed that the _some data_ from above is the encrypted flag.
-Naturally the XORing was reversed…
+Naturally the XORing is reversed …

 ```python
 >>> data=0xe5afe59d31aca3ca211ec379a673235edab6a08d2ed3b7b66b55857ec834227a